katel85/pands-project2021-/README.md

 ![](Hist%20Sepal%20Width.png)

 The Histogram plots show us the  frequency distribution for each of the variables.
 The code written showed histograms for each individual variable (sepal length, sepal width, petal length and petal width).
 The individual histogram plots per variable revealed that sepal length and width had a fairly normal distribution over they range of vales that were measured.
 The petal width and length did not follow a normal distribution pattern and were quite skewed with a Plateau or Multimodal Distribution.
-This distribution would make sense because this model is of the collective range of three different species.[6]
+This Multimodal distribution would make sense because this model is of the collective range of three different species.[6]